leeyumsk/IRL-Subtitles/Hardware/README.md

 ## PCB

 The PCB has gone through many revisions before it was eventually ordered and printed.
+The older version are in ___ branch.

 ### Version 1.0